porsche-design-system/porsche-design-system/packages/components/src/components/content/accordion/accordion.examples.md

 ## Compact

-By setting `compact` to `true` you can have a more compact accordion with less whitespace.
+By setting `compact` to `true` you can have a more compact accordion.
+It removes the `border-top` and `border-bottom` and reduces the spacings.

 Be aware, that the `size` property will be ignored when `compact` is set to `true`.
+We recommend using the property in case you need a `side-navigation` with a `accordion` like behavior.

 <Playground :markup="compactMarkup" :config="config"></Playground>